woldie/JaDE/README.md

     qmake-qt5
     make

+Your Linux package manager may also have a prebuilt Tiled package you can install.
+The Tiled website has downloadable installers for Windows systems.

 ## Installing Node.js

 Node.js and npm are used to host the JaDE build tools.
 Please ensure you have a recent version of Node.js and npm